Smultring: Overview

-Smultringer are torus-shaped and sold from trucks and, at Christmas time, from stalls.
+Smultringer (lit. 'lard rings') are torus-shaped and sold from trucks and, at Christmas time, from stalls.
 They are described as being "thick, heavy dough fried in lard that are best eaten while hot and with the grease still dripping".
 Smultringer are popular with expatriate Norwegians, including those in Minnesota who serve them with krumkake and riskrem (rice whipped cream), and fattigmann at Christmas dinners.

 Hjortebakkels are made from rolls of dough looped with the ends overlapping.
 Brandy is often used as an ingredient.
-The Norwegian name comes from the fact that hartshorn was traditionally used as a raising agent.
+The Norwegian name comes from the fact that hartshorn (ammonium carbonate) was traditionally used as a raising agent.